pierdomenicoguarnieri/custom_site/README.md

 ## **Description**

-This is just a little personal project in written in php.
+This is just a little personal project written in php.

 <!-- ```bash
 npm i vue@next